jyutzler/Bridge-Systems/system.md

    * returning to 6NT with no better options

 The asker may continue to bid up the line if completely displeased with the response.

+### Forcing 3NT
+Once agreement in a major suit has been reached, a bid of 3NT is a slam try that asks responder to cue bid first-round controls.
+A voluntary cue bid at the 4-level that skips 3NT is also a slam try.
+The two bids say nothing specific about hand strength but are more tactical in nature.
+For example, the player that will be declarer may choose to bid 3NT so as to not reveal any unnecessary information about the closed hand.

+### Voluntary 5-bid
+A voluntary bid of 5 of a suit is invitational to slam.
+It is used in two circumstances:
+   * If opponents have bid one suit or there is one unbid suit, it asks for second-round control in that suit.
+Responder:
+      * Bids 5NT with an unguarded K to invite an alternative contract of 6NT
+	  * Raises to 6 with first or second-round control
+	  * Passes otherwise
+   * Otherwise, it asks for top trump honors.
+Responder
+      * Raises to 7 with AK and the Q or extra length
+	  * Raises to 6 with at least AJ or KQ
+	  * Passes otherwise

+### Grand Slam Force
+A jump to 5NT (and some 5NT bids when the auction is at the five level) is “Grand Slam Force,” asking partner to bid a grand slam with two of the three top trump
+honors:

+5NT
+   * 6 of the trump suit = fewer than two top trump honors (A, K, or Q).
+   * 7 of the trump suit = two of the three top trump honors.

 ## Defensive Bidding
 ### Doubles